henrywoo/STLandMallocMemory/README.md

 - Lesson learned:

 Especially for data intensive application, before deploying to production, don't forget to test it fully to avoid get on-called at night due to OOM issue.
 No memory leak doesn't mean no memory hog.

-Source code are avaialbe here at [github's STLandMallocMemory](https://github.com/henrywoo/STLandMallocMemory).
+All source code and test results are available here at [github's STLandMallocMemory](https://github.com/henrywoo/STLandMallocMemory).